rodyuzuriaga/Get-full-version-of-StarUML-6.2.2-Remove-Watermark/README.md

-# StarUML Full License & Exporting Diagrams in High Resolution
+# StarUML v7.0.0 Full License & Exporting Diagrams in High Resolution

-This guide will walk you through how to license StarUML and export diagrams without watermarks in high resolution.
+This guide will walk you through how to license StarUML v7.0.0 and export diagrams without watermarks in high resolution.
 Follow each step carefully to ensure success.

 <img src="https://64.media.tumblr.com/13d2c753eed929097cc13bbb1d3e482c/67441800327766fc-96/s1920x1080/fe67f6e7feaaf682aa84cd0280cbb4eed24e9dea.gif" alt="MAY YOU ENJOY IT" style="width:100%;">

 ---

-## 1. Install StarUML
-Download the latest version of StarUML from the [official website](https://staruml.io/download).
+## 🚀 What's New in v7.0.0

+StarUML v7.0.0 introduced a new license system with enhanced security measures, but we've got you covered!
+This updated method ensures you get the full PRO features without any limitations.

 ---

+## 1. Install StarUML v7.0.0
+Download the latest version of StarUML v7.0.0 from the [official website](https://staruml.io/download).

+---

 ## 2. Install `asar`
-Next, install `asar`, a utility to manage `.asar` files.
+Install `asar`, a utility to manage `.asar` files.
 Open your terminal as an administrator and run the following command:

 ```bash
 npm i asar -g